At AYM we want to have a positive impact on the planet, along with the people and animals that live here, it's our responsibility to do better.

 Every single product has an impact somewhere.
-Our aim is to add more good to the world than what we take from it.
+Our aim is to add more good to the world than we take from it.
 Our goal of being cyclical will take us a while to get to, but we're working hard on it.

-Below we've outlined the steps we are taking in various areas that help us towards our goal.
+Below, we've outlined the steps we are taking in various areas that help us towards our goal.

-Throughout our company we are very considered in our approaches to what we do.
 To us, 'ethical' means choosing the morally correct way of doing something and we apply this to everything we do.
 This includes the fair treatment of our team who are paid above living wages and work in a safe, inspiring environment.

 It also applies to our choices in being responsible to the planet - through reducing waste, counteracting any negative impact we may have on the planet and ensuring we are being kind to the ecosystems and the animals that live here.